Canberra: Australia's Space Capital

-Key partners for the Australian Space Agency are located in Canberra
+Key government partners for Australia's space industry are located in Canberra

-- The Department of Foreign Affairs and Trade will help facilitate international relationships and treaties
+- The Department of Foreign Affairs and Trade facilitate Australia's international relationships and treaties.

 - CSIRO has significant interest in space activities and manages the Deep Space Communications Centre at Tidbinbilla in Canberra under contract to NASA.